What is Dual and Triple Recitier? Why does Mesa Boogie and others use them and how do they affect Tone?

-Later on solid state rectifiers and diodes (parts that make up a rectifier) came along.
+Later on solid state rectifiers and diodes (the parts that make up a rectifier) came along.
 At first solid state rectifiers were more expensive but quickly became much less expensive than tubes.
 They have little or no sag and can provide lots of current and have no voltage drop.
 Additionally they are far more reliable.
 The result is a firmer sound and better reliability.

 Before solid state rectifiers came along there were efforts to reduce sag and increase current capacity in tube amps.
 The aim was to increase wattage and firm up the bottom end.
 Some companies would use multiple rectifier tubes to achieve this aim.
 This was more common in Hi-Fi and organs than in guitar amps but there are few examples.

 Why does Mesa Boogies and other companies use Dual and Triple Rectifiers?

 Marketing is the only reason.
-Pretty much no one plays one of those amps turned up loud enough to get much sag but if they do the hi gain nature of these amp means the volume level will be very high when they start to compress.
-At those volume levels your ear cannot properly hear the sag it anyways.
+Pretty much no one plays one of those amps turned up loud enough to get much power section sag but if they do the hi gain nature of these amp means the volume levels will be so high you would not be able to hear it anyways.
 To top it off the power supply is made to have very little sag other wise further decreasing the effect.
 Having multiple rectifiers is expensive since you have the cost of the tubes and of custom power transformers.
 It does sell amps though.
 Lots of them.
 Both the Mesa Dual and Triple Rectifiers are simply copies of the Soldano SLO with small tweeks, added features and the rectifier tubes.
 They are cool heavy sounding amps but do not be fooled by the tube rectifiers; they are there for show.